SchumacherFM/Magento-Markdown/README.md

 Configuration
 -------------

+All options can be set per store view.

-- Enable or disable Markdown parser per store view
+- Enable or disable Markdown parser
-- Enable or disable Markdown extra parser per store view
+- Enable or disable Markdown extra parser
-- Set Markdown detection tag per store view.
+- Set Markdown detection tag
-- Add path to css file if using in transactional emails per store view
+- Add path to css file if using in transactional emails
-- Enable or disable Markdown EpicEditor per store view
+- Enable or disable Markdown EpicEditor
-- Enable or disable loading of the EpicEditor via click in a textarea field per store view
+- Enable or disable loading of the EpicEditor via click in a textarea field
-- Full configuration for Markdown EpicEditor
+- Full configuration for Markdown EpicEditor - add a JSON object in the System -> Configuration section
-- Enable EpicEditor in your custom module by adding the body CSS class name into the config field.
+- Enable EpicEditor in your custom module by adding the body CSS class name into the config field
 - Defining a custom upload folder for Drag'n'Drop image upload.
-This folder will be created automatically and recursively.
+This folder will be created automatically and recursively
+- Enable or disable HTML to Markdown converter reMarked.js
+- Full configuration for converter reMarked.js - add a JSON object in the System -> Configuration section

 Every field which contains Markdown syntax must contain that detection tag otherwise it will not be parsed.